Trader Joe’s Sriracha and Roasted Garlic BBQ Sauce

 “Trader Joe’s farm raised Lightly Smoked Salmon, Skinless & Boneless Applewood Smoked in Extra Virgin Olive Oil”

-(Note: This product seems to have a tendency to get sold out; if you don’t see it, ask the front desk if they have any idea when it will be restocked.
-It always seems to come back eventually, when they get a new supplies.)
+(Note: This product is popular, and seems to have a tendency to get Sold Out; If you can’t find it, ask the front desk if they have any idea when it is expected.
+It always seems to come back eventually when they get a new supplies in.)

-I would call this a Trader Joe’s top 10 item.
-When we can find it.
-It gets sold out.
-Very popular I think.
+Personally I would call this a Trader Joe’s top 10 item.

-The square pink cans of “Lightly Smoked Salmon” are carried with with about three other kinds of canned salmon.
-This one is very popular and does seem to get Sold Out pretty easily eventually returning when they get new stock.
+These square pink cans of “Lightly Smoked Salmon” are stocked with with about three other kinds of canned salmon Trader Joe’s carries.
+This one is the most popular and does seem to get Sold Out pretty easily, eventually returning when they get stock.

 There is nothing wrong with the other cans of salmon they have.
 They are fine, pretty much similar to any canned salmon you’ve tried before.
-This can however is better.
-Think “gourmet canned salmon”.
+This canned salmon however is better: think “gourmet canned salmon“.

-I love it, apparently along with many other Trader Joe’s fans of it (read some of the Comments below).
-For good reason.
-It’s very good stuff.
-Most everyone seems to love it if they try it.
-You might see people taking 6 cans, which is why you may not get one!
-Please leave some for the rest of us.
+I love it.
+Apparently along with many other Trader Joe’s fans of it (read some of the Comments below) and for good reason.
+It’s simply very good canned salmon.
+Most everyone seems to love it, if they try it.
+You might see people taking 6 cans – which is why you may not get one!
+Please be fair people and leave some for the rest of us.

-Now the very first time I saw this can I was both intrigued and maybe slightly confused by the name… What does “Lightly Smoked Salmon” even mean, as this is in a can?
-Basically I say just ignore the name and especially the word, “smoked”.
-Is this smoked salmon.
-No, this has nothing to do with what you or I think of when we see the words “smoked salmon”.
+Now the very first time I saw this can I was both intrigued and maybe slightly confused by the name… “Lightly Smoked Salmon”?
+Basically I say just ignore the word, “smoked”.
+This has nothing to do with what you or I think of when we see the words “smoked salmon”.

 That golden orange-y liquid is a decent Chilean EVOO mixed with the salmon’s juices.
 This juice is very delicious.
 The salmon is moist and flaky, with both a wonderful flavor and wonderful soft texture.
 I would guess the olive oil is from Chile.
 Yes, this is farmed Atlantic salmon (not wild) but its Top Quality.
 About the word “smoked”, well “Applewood smoke” is listed among the Ingredients but honestly I don’t really taste any smoke flavor.
 Maybe it is so subtle in the background.
 It doesn’t matter.
 This stuff is really really good.